cah-irene-thomas/Library-Book-Search-and-Reservation-System/README.md

       * Reserving a book
       * Display of book's cover page

-After creating each story card in the story map prioritize them in the order they need to be worked on by your team.
+### Prioritize the user stories based on their importance and implementation complexity
-You can use lucid or any other tools for this activity
+### You can use lucid or any other tools for this activity